 Tip: Don’t forget, Goldfish crackers come in rainbow colors.
 So do Skittles.

 It seriously doesn’t get easier or cheaper than rainbow paper chains, though it does take a little time.
 The good news: kids can help.
-Also, you can do it while watching the latest episode of This Is Us after they’ve gone to bed, so with a little planning you’ll be multitasking!
+Also, you can do it while watching the latest episode of Outlander after they’ve gone to bed, so with a little planning, you’ll be multitasking!